 Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
 For example, this has been a major factor in hampering sales efforts at substituting magnetic recording tape and card equipment for punched tape and card equipment which presently is dominant in automatic digital data-handling systems.
 Although magnetic recording devices are faster and more troublefree, potential customers have often balked at losing the ability to check recorded information visually.
 It has been suggested that the information be printed in ink alongside the magnetic signals, but this vitiates major competitive advantages of magnetic recording sheet material, e.g., ease in correction, economy in reuse, simplicity of equipment, compactness of recorded data, etc.43

 The Magnetic Reader was supposed to redress the loss of visual acuity.
-It consisted of two hinged plates, filled with a transparent liquid that would host “visible, weakly ferromagnetic crystals” [Figure 3].
+The device consisted of two hinged plates, filled with a transparent liquid that would host “visible, weakly ferromagnetic crystals” [Figure 3].
 Magnetic tape could then be sandwiched between the plates to reveal the “visible outlines” of the otherwise inaccessible inscription.44

 Image 3: “Magnetic recording tape is often criticized because the recorded signals are invisible.”
 Youngquist and Hanes imagined a device that physically reveals the magnetic inscription.45

-Devices like the Magnetic Reader attempted (and failed) to reconcile a fundamental incongruence between paper and tape.
+Devices like the Magnetic Reader attempted to reconcile a fundamental incongruence between paper and tape.
 Data plowed into rows on the wide plains of a broad sheet had to be replanted in columns along the length of a narrow plastic groove.
 Some loss of fidelity was inevitable.

-To aid that transformation, the next crop of IBM Magnetic Selectric (MS) typewriters added a “composer control unit,” designed to preserve some of the formatting lost in transition between paper and plastic.
+To aid in the transformation between media, the next crop of IBM Magnetic Selectric (MS) typewriters added a “composer control unit,” designed to preserve some of the formatting lost in transition between paper and plastic.
 Tape had no concept of margins or page width.
 The MS control unit could remember and change page margin size or justify text “in memory.”
 This was no easy task.
 The original IBM Composer unit justified text (its chief innovation over the typewriter) by asking the operator to type each line twice: “one rough typing to determine what a line would contain, and a second justified typing.”46 After the first typing, an indicator mechanism calculated the variable spacing needed to achieve proper paragraph justification.
 The formatting and content of each line thus required separate input passes to achieve the desired result in print.
+The sign was fractured again for these purposes.

 IBM’s next-generation Magnetic Tape Selectric Composer (MT/SC) built on the success of its predecessors.
 It combined the Selectric keyboard, magnetic tape storage, and a “composer” format control unit.
 Rather than having the operator type each line twice, the MT/SC system printed the entered text twice: once on the input station printout, which showed both content and control code in red ink, and a second time, into the final “Composer output printout,” which collapsed the layers into the final typeset copy.
 Output operators still manually intervened to load paper, change font, and include hyphens.
 The monolithic page unit was thereby further systematically deconstructed into distinct strata of content and formatting.